First humans in Slavic mythology: Man from the sweat

 The earliest anthropogonic myth is contained in the record of the Primary Chronicle under the year 1071, where it is told by the rebellious volkhvs.
 The uprising itself is dated to late 1073 – early 1074 or autumn of 1076.
 According to the Chronicle, the two volkhvs appeared at a time of bad harvests and famine, announcing to the people that they knew the causes of the disasters.
 After arriving at large settlements with administrative functions, pogosts, they performed special rituals.
 They claimed that the "best women" hide bread, honey, fish and furs.
 People would bring their sisters, wives and mothers to them, and the volkhvs would kill them by making an incision behind the shoulder and literally taking the desired supplies out of their bodies.
 So they gathered 300 people around them and headed down two rivers to Byelaazyorsk.
 In Byelaazyorsk there was a skirmish between the followers of the volkhvs and a detachment of Yan Vyshatich, a protégé of Prince Sviatoslav Yaroslavich, who was collecting tribute there.
 During the skirmish, a priest was killed in the detachment, and Yan Vyshatich ordered the capture of the volkhvs.
 Having captured the volkhvs, Yan tries to find out who they are and why they killed so many people.
 They replied that the result would be abundance, because those killed were hiding supplies, which the volkhvs wanted to demonstrate.
 Yan replies that this is a lie and that there is nothing in man but bones and veins, and that God created man from the earth.
 Volkhvs answer:

 "We know how man was created".
 And he asked: "How?"
 The two of them said: "God was washing in a bathhouse, and he began to sweat, and he wiped himself with a cloth of herbs, and he threw it from heaven down to earth.
 And Satan began to argue with God about who would create man from it (the cloth).
 And the devil created man, but God put the soul in him.
 That is why, when a man dies, his body goes to earth and his soul to God".
 Yan said to them: "In truth you have been inveigled by a demon.
 Which god do you believe in?"
 They said: "In the Antichrist".
 And he asked them: "Where is he?"
 They answered: "He lives in the abyss".
 Yan said to them: "What god is that who lives in the abyss?
 That is a demon; God is in heaven seated on his throne, honoured by the angels, who are before Him in fear and are unable to gaze on Him [...]"

 The chronicler's account goes directly back to the story of Yan Vyshatich.
-The rebellion is similar to the Suzdal uprising, described in the chronicle under year 1024, when the volkhvs were confronted by "old tcheliad" who "hold an abundance."
+The rebellion is similar to the Suzdal uprising, described in the chronicle under the year 1024, when the volkhvs were confronted by "old tcheliad" who "hold an abundance."
 Scholars suggest several possible sources for the depictions of the volkhvs: traditional paganism, Christian preaching transformed in the minds of the Rus' people, or the Bogomil heresy brought to Rus' from Bulgaria.